powowbox/intlpnIonic/README.md

 There is as well a filter to format a number in either international or national mode.

+## Modification in this fork

+Add:
+  - attribute close-button-icon: self explainatory, use the ionic css class name.
 ## Getting Started
 1. Install the requirements
  ```bash